-(2) LHA Approval of Pet Ownership in Elderly/Handicapped Housing.
-The LHA shall attach an application for pet ownership to every lease of a unit in elderly/handicapped housing.
-Each tenant (including a prospective tenant about to sign a lease) who seeks to keep a pet (other than caged birds, which are not unreasonably noisy, or fish in tanks) shall first ask for the LHA's approval of an application for pet ownership.
-If a tenant does not own a pet at the time, he or she may ask for conditional approval of an application, and the LHA may approve pet ownership by the tenant conditional upon his or her subsequent satisfaction of stated conditions.
-Upon approval of an application by the LHA, the tenant shall sign a pet rider to the lease.
-Following approval of an application by the LHA and prior to keeping the pet, the tenant shall post the requisite security deposit with the LHA.
+(2) LHA Approval of Pet Ownership in Elderly/Disabled Housing.
+The LHA shall attach an application for Pet ownership to every lease of a unit in elderly/disabled housing.
+Each Tenant (including a prospective Tenant about to sign a lease) who seeks to keep a Pet (other than caged birds, which are not unreasonably noisy, or fish in tanks) shall first ask for the LHA's approval of an application for Pet ownership.
+If a Tenant does not own a Pet at the time, he or she may ask for conditional approval of an application, and the LHA may approve Pet ownership by the Tenant conditional upon his or her subsequent satisfaction of stated conditions.
+Upon approval of an application by the LHA, the Tenant shall sign a Pet Rider to the lease.
+Following approval of an application by the LHA and prior to keeping the Pet, the Tenant shall post the requisite security deposit with the LHA.

-(3) Application for Department Approval of Pet Ownership in Elderly/Handicapped Housing.
-In the event an LHA denies an application for pet ownership, it shall notify the tenant in writing of the reasons for denial and the tenant's right to appeal to the Department, and it shall specify the time for appeal and the documentation required to be submitted with the appeal.
-The tenant (including a prospective tenant about to sign a lease) may, within 14 days of receipt of the denial, appeal to the Department for permission to keep a pet.
-In seeking permission from the Department, the tenant or prospective tenant shall provide the following documentation (or an explanation why the documentation is not reasonably available):
+(3) Application for EOHLC Approval of Pet Ownership in Elderly/Disabled Housing.
+In the event an LHA denies an application for Pet ownership, it shall notify the Tenant in writing of the reasons for denial and the Tenant's right to appeal to EOHLC, and it shall specify the time for appeal and the documentation required to be submitted with the appeal.
+The Tenant (including a prospective Tenant about to sign a lease) may, within 14 days of receipt of the denial, appeal to EOHLC for permission to keep a Pet.
+In seeking permission from EOHLC, the Tenant or prospective Tenant shall provide the following documentation (or an explanation why the documentation is not reasonably available):

-(a) a copy of the completed application for pet ownership and the LHA's denial of the application;
+(a) a copy of the completed application for Pet ownership and the LHA's denial of the application;

 6.07: continued

-(b) a color photo and identifying description of the proposed pet;
+(b) a color photo and identifying description of the proposed Pet;

-(c) the name, address and telephone number of a veterinarian and his or her statement of the current health, weight and age of the proposed pet;
+(c) the name, address and telephone number of a veterinarian and his or her statement of the current health, weight and age of the proposed Pet;

 (d) veterinary certificates of spaying or neutering and of all inoculations and testing required by the guidelines;